Mexican Car Brands

 DINA Logo

 The name of this automaker stands for Diesel Nacional.
-Moreover, it is the first enterprise in Mexico engaged in the production of trucks and buses.
-Its base is in the city of Ciudad Sahagún, Hidalgo state.
-This is a government project founded in 1921.
+It is also the first company in Mexico to produce trucks and buses.
+Its base is located in the city of Ciudad Sahagun, Hidalgo state.
+It is a state-owned project founded in 1921.
 Since 1989, it has been owned by Grupo Empresarial G.

 Inferno Exotic Car